ftorkler/x11-overlay/README.md

-  -c <file>           file path to read configuration from -d <percent>        how much the window dims on mouse over; defaults to '75'% -e <pixel>          screen edge spacing in pixels; defaults to '0' -h                  prints this help text
+  -c <file>           file path to read configuration from -d <percent>        how much the window dims on mouse over; defaults to '75'% -e <pixel>          screen edge spacing in pixels; defaults to '0' -f <name>           font name; defaults to 'NotoSansMono' -h                  prints this help text
   -l <pixel>          line spacing in pixels; defaults to '0' -m <index>          monitor to use; defaults to '0' -o <value>          orientation to align window and lines; defaults to 'NW'
-                      possible values are N, NE, E, SE, S, SW, W, NW and CENTER -p <value>          profile for ansi colors; values are VGA or XP -t <pixel>          tolerance in pixel for mouse over dimming; defaults to '0' -v                  be verbose and print some debug output
+                      possible values are N, NE, E, SE, S, SW, W, NW and CENTER -p <value>          profile for ansi colors; values are VGA or XP -s <size>           font size; defaults to '12'
+  -t <pixel>          tolerance in pixel for mouse over dimming; defaults to '0' -v                  be verbose and print some debug output
 ```

+### Fonts

+The overlay tool uses the FreeType font rasterizer to render fonts.
+Therefore all available fonts on your system can be listed using the fontconfig tools (e.g. `fc-list`).

+So here is an example how to display the project's ansi logo as an overlay:
+* install a nice looking mono space font that support charset `CP437` (e.g. a classic IBM fonts from [int10h.org](https://int10h.org/oldschool-pc-fonts/fontlist/?1))
+* find out the correct name of the (new) installed font
+`$> fc-list | grep -i "IBM"`
+`/usr/local/share/fonts/m/Mx437_IBM_VGA_8x16.ttf: Mx437 IBM VGA 8x16:style=Regular`
+* start overlay using specific font
+`$> ./bin/overlay -f "Mx437 IBM VGA 8x16" docs/logo.utf8.ans`